andraztori/marrakesh/marrakesh/architecture.md

 - Extend boost factor strategies

 ### New Convergence Strategies
-- Implement `ConvergeAny<T>` for new convergence logic
+- Implement `ConvergeTargetAny<T>` for new convergence targets
+- Implement `ConvergeController` for new control algorithms
 - Add new constraint types (time-based, inventory-based)
-- Experiment with different control algorithms
+- Experiment with different control algorithms (PID, adaptive, etc.)

 ### New Competition/Floor Models
 - Implement `CompetitionGeneratorTrait` for new competition models